Studying online

 Description

 The University of Western Australia Law Review (UWALR) is the oldest university law journal in Australia, being first published in 1948.
-The UWALR is published twice annually and currently has a hard copy circulation and is included in the Australasian Legal Scholarship Library which is one of the largest collections of legal scholarship on the web.
+The UWALR is published twice annually and included in the Australasian Legal Scholarship Library, one of the largest collections of online legal scholarship.
 It provides a forum for the airing of articles on topics of current legal significance and practical notes on Australian case and statute law.

-The UWALR is edited by a Student Editorial Board under the supervision of a senior member of the academic staff and benefits from the advice of a distinguished Editorial Advisory Board.
+The UWALR is edited by a Student Editorial Board under the supervision of a member of faculty and benefits from the advice of a distinguished Editorial Advisory Board.
 The Student Editorial Board is usually selected from among the top students of the graduating year.
-The supporting Editorial Advisory Board comprises distinguished scholars, legal practitioners and members of the judiciary from Australia and several other countries.
+The supporting Editorial Advisory Board comprises distinguished scholars, legal practitioners and members of the judiciary from Australia and other countries.

 Credit